NakerTheFirst/Responsive-website/README.md

 # Responsive-website
-A CSS &amp; HTML only website build as a part of a job interview task
+A CSS &amp; HTML only website build as a part of a job interview task.

+Live demo can be found [here](https://nakerthefirst.github.io/Responsive-website/).

 ## Additional info
 - I follow CSS BEM methodology